webfx-project/webfx/README.md

 # Naga Core

-This is the main repository of the Naga project and the core of the [Naga stack][naga-stack-repo].
+This is the main repository of the Naga project and the core of the [Naga stack][naga-stack-md].

 ## The Naga project